Yen jumps and dollar slips as traders eye interest rate tweaks

 Some analysts caution that the dollar's downward momentum may not have too much further to run.
 "There is a risk that we are going to get push-back about the pace of Fed easing," said Foley.

-(Reporting by Harry Robertson in London and Tom Westbrook in Singapore; Editing by Jacqueline Wong and Susan Fenton)
+(Reporting by Harry Robertson in London and Tom Westbrook in Singapore; Editing by Jacqueline Wong, Susan Fenton and Emelia Sithole-Matarise)